Benj-hubJoanneum/templatebon/ReadME.md

 7. **Run Integration Tests**: Executes integration tests for the project.
 8. **Build & push Docker image**: Builds the Docker image and pushes it to the specified registry.
 9. **Discord notification**: Sends a notification to Discord indicating the availability of the new release.
+10. **Deploy on AWS and run**: Connects via ssh session the the AWS instance pulls the docker image and restarts the docker container

 #### feature_progress.yml